mailcmd/War-C/README.md

   Set to `true` will cause pressing `ENTER` on a selected element to trigger the element's `click` event.
 Set to `false` will have the default behavior of the element when `ENTER` is pressed.

+## Methods

+- `enable()` and `disable()`

+  Do you need any explanation of what these methods do? ...
+Really? ...
+Ok, here goes: they enable or disable navigation with the arrow keys.

+- `selectElement(el)`

+  Pretty self-explanatory, isn't it?
+It allows to arbitrarily select any element of the set.

+- `move(dir)`

+  Allows you to move in a direction programmatically. `dir` can be any of these constants: DIR_UP, DIR_DOWN, DIR_LEFT or DIR_RIGHT.

+## Dependencies

+  You'll have to excuse me, but War-C needs **JQuery**.
+Sorry, I was too lazy to write all the code in pure javascript.
+Anyway, if you want to do it, it's not too difficult, you can replace the few lines that use it, or create a fake mini JQuery with the functions `offset`, `remove`, `click`, `each`, `width`, `height`, `addClass`, `removeClass` and the property `length`.